Graph Homomorphisms via Vector Colorings: Preliminaries

 \begin{defn} Consider a 1-walk-regular graph $G=([n],E)$ and let $d$ be the multiplicity of the least eigenvalue of its adjacency matrix.
 Furthermore, let $Q$ be an $n\times d$ matrix whose columns form an orthonormal basis for the eigenspace of the least eigenvalue of~$G$ and let $p_i\in \R^d$ be the $i$-th row of $Q$.
 The assignment $i\mapsto \sqrt{\frac{n}{d}}p_i\in~\R^d$ is a vector coloring of $G$ which we call the {\em canonical vector~coloring}. \end{defn}

+Consider a 1-walk-regular graph $G$ with least eigenvalue $\tau$.
 Note that the vectors in the canonical vector coloring linearly span the ambient space, i.e., ${\rm span}(p_1,\ldots,p_n)=~\R^d$.
-Also, the canonical vector coloring of a 1-walk-regular graph $G$ is not uniquely defined since there are many choices of orthonormal basis for the least eigenspace.
+Also, the canonical vector coloring of $G$ is not uniquely defined since there are many choices of orthonormal basis for the least eigenspace.
 Nevertheless, all canonical vector colorings are congruent and thus indistinguishable for our purposes.
-To see this, note that for any orthonormal basis of the least eigenspace, the corresponding Gram matrix is equal to (a scalar multiple of) the orthogonal projection onto the least eigenspace of $G$.
-Another noteworthy property of the canonical vector coloring of a 1-walk-regular graph $G$ with least eigenvalue $\tau$ is that $\tau p_i = \sum_{j \sim i} p_j$ for all $i\in V(G)$.
-This follows directly from the definition above.
+Indeed, for any orthonormal basis of the least eigenspace, the Gram matrix of the corresponding canonical vector coloring is equal to a scalar multiple of the orthogonal projector $E_\tau$ onto the least eigenspace of $G$.
+To see this, let $Q$ be the matrix whose columns are the chosen orthonormal basis vectors, and consider how the matrix $QQ^\trans$ acts on the least eigenspace of $G$ and its orthogonal complement.
+Furthermore, it follows by the definition of a canonical vector coloring that $\tau p_i = \sum_{j \sim i} p_j$ for all $i\in V(G)$.

-1-walk-regular graphs are important since the canonical vector coloring is always an optimal vector coloring and, furthermore, there exists a necessary and sufficient condition in terms of the vectors $\{p_i\}_{i=1}^n$ for showing that $G$ is~UVC.